simplelogica/refinerycms-sl-videos/readme.md

 ## About

-A page for videos from diferent sources, in a blog format with multilingual support and custom urls.
+A page for videos from diferent sources, in a blog format with multilingual support, custom urls and seo.
 Check supported video formats of [acts\_as\_unvlogable](https://github.com/mamuso/acts_as_unvlogable).

 ## Requirements